lmorchard/django-teamwork/README.rst

 * Support ForeignKey for Policy directly from content objects?

 * Support many-to-many for Policies and content objects?

-* Popup-friendly views?

-  - to apply / adjust Policy on a content Object

-  - to assign a user to one of your Teams

 * Abstract out / make more flexible some of the integration points